synxty/idea/[game-title].md

 - **Evasion:** The character's ability to dodge incoming attacks.
 - **Block Power:** The ability of a character to block incoming damage.
 - **Block Chance:** The likelihood of a character successfully blocking an incoming attack.

+#### 2.2.3.
+General Attributes

+- **Speed:** The character's swiftness in action, affecting turn order.
+- **Area of Effect:** The area covered by a character's abilities, influencing how many opponents or allies are affected.